 The Real Business Cost Beyond Fines

-Invoice timing errors damage commercial relationships beyond penalties.
-When your invoice date is wrong, your customer’s tax authority denies their VAT deduction.
-The customer demands payment reduction to compensate for lost VAT credits.
+E-invoice timing errors damage commercial relationships beyond penalties.
+When an invoice date is incorrect, the buyer’s tax authority denies the VAT deduction.
+The buyer demands payment reduction to compensate for lost VAT credits.

-Scenario: You deliver VND 500 million goods to a retail chain.
+Scenario: an FDI manufacturer delivers VND 500 million (~USD 20,000) goods to a retail chain.
 Accounting backdates the invoice for reporting convenience.
 During the chain’s tax audit, officers flag the date mismatch.
-The chain loses VND 50 million input VAT claim.
-The chain demands VND 50 million payment reduction from you.
+The chain loses VND 50 million (~USD 2,000) input VAT claim and demands VND 50 million payment reduction from the supplier.

 2026 Technical Updates